 ** Then there's her powers.
 Not only does she have one of every color of Jewel "to practice with", she has thirteen uncut Black Jewels, all of which are gifted to her by Lorn, Prince of the Dragons, the closest thing you have to God besides [[GodModeSue Jaenelle herself]].
 These Jewels later become Ebony Jewels, which are said to be "darker than Black".
 Jaenelle is stated to be somewhere along the lines of six thousand times stronger than Daemon and Saetan combined, and can easily wipe the Blood out of existence due to having the non-flaw of being "too strong".
 The author "corrects" this by having her powers nearly kill her at every opportunity, to the point that, much like the rapes in these books, it doesn't matter that Jaenelle's organs are failing ''again''.

 ** Possibly a rare case where her being a total GodModeSue is justified.
 Jaenelle is made of everyone's dreams about what the ideal Queen is.
-She was made out of centuries worth of people's MarySue fantasies.
+She was made out of thousands of years worth of people's MarySue fantasies.